 For years, I believed that vulnerability was dangerous.
 That showing too much would be used against me.
 And in some cases, it was.
-But over time, I’ve learned that being open isn’t the problem.
+But over time, I’ve learned something powerful: it is actually safe to be seen when we choose the right people and spaces.
+Being open isn’t the problem.
 Being open with people who haven’t earned it is.

 I used to shrink.
 To self-protect.
 To filter out the softness in me because it didn’t feel safe.
 That self-protection kept me alive, but it also kept me disconnected.